Bagurp/Notepad/README.md

 ```

 ## Run Application
+The applciation can be run from Command Prompt or IntelliJ Idea.

+#### To run the project using Command Prompt
 * Get the latest code using `git pull`
 * Open `Command Prompt` and navigate to the project.
 * Once you are inside the project, type `grails`.
 (This prompts the Grails to start)